nilearn/nilearn/doc/decoding/space_net.rst

 things a bit faster.
 These include:

-- Feature preprocessing, where an F-test is used to eliminate non-predictive :term:`voxels`, thus reducing the size of the brain mask in a principled way.
+- Feature preprocessing, where an F-test is used to eliminate non-predictive :term:`voxels<voxel>`, thus reducing the size of the brain mask in a principled way.
 - Continuation is used along the regularization path, where the solution of the optimization problem for a given value of the